splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-alerts.rst

       <h2>Next step</h2>
    </embed>

-If you are setting up Incident Intelligence for the first time, next you need to create and configure a service.
+If you are setting up Incident Intelligence for the first time, next you need to create and configure an incident policy.
 See :ref:`ii-create-configure-services`.